Training in Veterinary Anaesthesia

 🐾 As one of the first RECOVER Certified CPR Instructors in New Zealand, I am able to teach basic and advanced life support skills and knowledge to veterinary professionals (both vets and nurses).
 This can be via a CPR workshop or RESCUER certification training.

-🐾 I provide phone consultations, where veterinarians can discuss a difficult upcoming case, and gain guidance on its anaesthesia management.
+🐾 I provide phone consultations*, where veterinarians can discuss a difficult upcoming anaesthetic case, and gain guidance on its anaesthesia management.
+I can write a consultation report, and be available during your case for extra support.

 🐾 I can undertake an in-clinic review and assessment of a veterinary clinic's anaesthesia equipment, including monitoring equipment, anaesthesia machine and circuits, and drug protocols.
 The outcome is a report that highlights where any changes could be made to improve anaesthesia practices within the clinic.